Mbarak-Mbigo/bc-14-library_application/README.md

 9. And surchage for lately returned books (Admin puts the fee)

+Program set up:
+Before running the application ensure you you install the supporting modules from requirements.txt
+Then ensure you have a postgres v9.3 or later.
+Install psycopg2 adapter

+Currently it is under development so ensure you export the following environment variables first
+$ export FLASK_CONFIG=development
+$ export FLASK_APP=runapp.py
+$ flask run

 The application is run by hosting it locally or on the cloud and accessing it